pylint-dev/pylint/doc/development_guide/contributor_guide/contribute.rst

     * then run ``pre-commit install`` in the ``pylint`` root directory to enable the git hooks.

-- Add a short entry to the ChangeLog describing the change, except for internal implementation only changes.
-Not usually required, but for changes other than small bugs we also add a couple of sentences in the release document for that release, (`What's New` section).
+- Add a short entry to the change log describing the change, except for internal implementation only changes.

+- Not usually required, but for changes other than small bugs we also add a couple of sentences in the release document for that release, (:file:`doc/whatsnew/VERSION.rst`, `What's New` section).
 For the release document we usually write some more details, and it is also a good place to offer examples on how the new change is supposed to work.

-- Add a short entry in :file:`doc/whatsnew/VERSION.rst`.

 - If you used multiple emails or multiple names when contributing, add your mails and preferred name in the ``script/.contributors_aliases.json`` file.